 And yet, as thrilling as it was, there was one thing I didn’t expect.

-For all the tools we had — CRM, forecasting platforms, call intelligence, spreadsheets — I still felt like I was flying blind.
+For all the tools we had — CRM, forecasting platform, conversation intelligence, and more — I still felt like I was flying blind.

 The Problem: No Platform for the Person Responsible for Revenue

 CRMs are built for reps.
-Call intelligence tools are built for enablement.
+Conversation intelligence is built for enablement.
 And forecasting platforms felt like they were really built more for Finance.

 But what about the person responsible for delivering the number?

-The person responsible for orchestrating all of it — across marketing, sales, CS, channels, and teams — into one coherent plan that actually gets executed.
+The person responsible for orchestrating all of it — across pipeline channels, sales, and CS — into one coherent plan that actually gets executed.
 The person on the hook not just for seeing the data, but for turning it into strategy, accountability, and outcomes.

 As a revenue leader, what I needed wasn’t just another way to view performance.
 I needed a way to make sense of it.
 Holistically.
 In real time.